Updated May 2025

 Summary and recommendations

-The Leica Summilux 35 FLE is not the sharpest 35mm lens in the world, nor the fastest, nor the smallest.
-But no other lens offers the same combination of compactness, wide aperture, and image quality.
-In fact, the image quality is almost as good as the Zeiss 35/1.4; a little barrel distortion and soft edges/corners under certain conditions are the only flaws.
-Acquiring even a used copy of this lens will set you back >$3000.
+Acquiring even a used copy of the FLE V1 will set you back around $3000.
 For many people, this astronomical price won’t be worth it.
 It’s worth it to me because I love shooting 35mm, I love the unique rendering of f/1.4 at this focal length, and I also want a lens that’s sharp and small.

-The second important question to ask is how much you care about size and handling.
+The third important question to ask is how much you care about size and handling.
 If it’s not a priority, the Zeiss 35mm f/1.4 Distagon (review) delivers the same combination of speed and sharpness as the 35 FLE but without the Leica price tag.

 Good